There’s no need to break the bank to have a blast in The Mile High City. Here's a weekend itinerary filled with ways to see the city for less.

 Saturday Evening

-When it’s time for more substantial eats, Maria Empanada is just down the street and will fill you up with piping-hot savory pastry pockets, for $3.95 each, or thick slices of tortilla espanola (akin to a crustless quiche) for $5.95.
+When it’s time for more substantial eats, Maria Empanada is just down the street from vintage shopping and will fill you up with piping-hot savory pastry pockets, for $3.95 each, or thick slices of tortilla espanola (akin to a crustless quiche) for $5.95.

-Denver is a true music lover’s city, but if the big-venue ticket prices aren’t in your budget, catch some local live music on South Broadway’s delightfully dive-y smaller venues: the Hi-Dive, Skylark Lounge, 3 Kings Tavern or Herman’s Hideaway.
+Denver is a true music lover’s city, but if the big-venue ticket prices aren’t in your budget, catch some local live music on South Broadway’s delightfully dive-y smaller venues: the Hi-Dive, Skylark Lounge or the Gothic Theatre.
+Or head to Colfax Avenue to check out a show at the Bluebird or Ogden theaters.

 Sunday Morning

-Next, walk off a few of the weekend’s calories at City Park, which has a lovely network of paths that run alongside two picturesque lakes and historic monuments.
-Plenty of benches are available to sit and people-watch throughout the park’s expansive 1,500-plus acres.
+Next, walk off a few of the weekend’s calories at Washington Park which has a lovely network of paths that run alongside picturesque lakes.
+Plenty of benches are available to sit and people-watch throughout the park.

 Sunday Afternoon